pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ma = sum/length
 ```

-The sum of the coefficients of a low-pass filters must be equal to 1, this allow to have passband unity, if the sum of the coefficients is greater than 1 the filter passband will be superior to 1, which will give an output greater than the input signal, however if the sum of the coefficients is inferior to 1 and superior to 0 then the output will be lower than the input signal.
-The coefficients of a simple moving average already add-up to 1, but what if we use other coefficients that does not ?
-In this case we must normalize the convolution with the sum of the coefficients (*sometimes called normalizing constant*).
+The sum of the coefficients of a low-pass filter must be equal to 1, this allows to have passband unity.
+If the sum of the coefficients is greater than 1, the filter passband will be superior to 1, which will give an output greater than the input signal.
+However if the sum of the coefficients is inferior to 1 and superior to 0, then the output will be lower than the input signal.
+The coefficients of a simple moving average already add up to 1, but what if we use other coefficients that do not?
+In this case we must normalize the convolution with the sum of the coefficients (sometimes called *normalizing constant*).
 This is done in pine as follows :

 ```
 sum = 0.,sumh = 0.